dasmiq/passim/README.md

 	  ]
  ```

+Although, as stated above, JSON records should occupy a single line, we format the data here on several lines for legibility.
 The `start` and `length` fields of a record in `regions` indicate character offsets into the document `text` field.
-A document may span several pages, and thus the `pages` field is an array.
+The `pages` field is an array since a document may span several pages.

 ## Acknowledgements